If any differences in wording or interpretation should occur between Japanese and English, the Japanese part will take precedence.

-Overseas Research Fellowships―Restart Research Abroad (RRA) is a new program to be launched in FY 2016.
-Young Japanese researchers who have suspended their research activities due to life event (marriage, childbirth, child raising, nursing, caregiving) are eligible to apply for an RRA fellowship.
+Overseas Research Fellowships―Restart Research Abroad (RRA) is launched in FY 2016.
+Young Japanese researchers who have suspended their research activities due to life event (marriage, childbirth, child raising, nursing and caregiving) are eligible to apply for an RRA fellowship.

-Ⅰ: Postdoctoral researcher employed as full-time researcher in a Japanese university, research institution, or national laboratory.
+- Ⅰ: Postdoctoral researcher employed as researcher in a Japanese university, research institution, or national laboratory

-Ⅱ: Postdoctoral researcher who aspires to an above-listed fulltime research position.
+- Ⅱ: Postdoctoral researcher who aspires to an above-listed research position

 ・Roundtrip international airfare

 (Equivalent of 10% of Fellow's maintenance allowance and airfare for each accompanying child)

 - The maintenance allowance may be used for research activities.